UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 # Purchasing in Myriad

+!!! important "16 Dec 2025: Myriad node purchases paused
-!!!
-"To manage our ongoing data centre upgrades and capacity planning, we will be unable to accept new purchase requests until February 2026."
+    To manage our ongoing data centre upgrades and capacity planning, we will be unable to accept new purchase requests until February 2026.

     Please contact rc-support@ucl.ac.uk for prices and let us know your timescales.